earvinpiamonte/jira-software-tool/README.md

 A Google Chrome extension for self-hosted Jira Software.
 Easily copy issue/ ticket ID, title and URL to clipboard.

+## Usage

+Select an issue/ ticket from Jira Software dashboard and click on the extension icon on the extensions area of your browser to open the popup.
+The popup also opens on the specific issue page.

 ## Built with

 - [Create React App](https://create-react-app.dev/) - config override with [CRACO](https://github.com/gsoft-inc/craco)